Research and Assessment

 Student Employee Data

-Designed in collaboration with the Center for the Study of Student Life, the SEE Learning Assessment (SEELA) is one tool utilized to track student development and help student employees learn how their skills apply in their student employment roles.
+Designed in collaboration with the Center for the Study of Student Life, the SEE Learning Assessment (SEELA) is the tool utilized to track student development and help student employees learn how their skills apply in their student employment roles.
 As students take the SEELA over time, they can learn about how their skills change and grow.
 Supervisors can use SEELA results to guide student employees during their time in SEE.

 Student employees also have opportunities to share their feedback, learning and satisfaction with their employment experiences through a number of different surveys.